Maumagnaguagno/HyperTensioN/README.md

 ## API

 Here are the descriptions to use and extend Hypertension and Hype functionality.
-Hypertension being the module with the planning engine and Hype being a collection of parsers and compilers to generate code from/to several planning languages.
+Hypertension being the module with the planning engine and Hype being a collection of parsers and compilers to generate code from/to several planning formats.

 ### Planner